awsdocs/amazon-ec2-user-guide/doc_source/working-with-security-groups.md

 # Working with security groups<a name="working-with-security-groups"></a>

 You can assign a security group to an instance when you launch the instance\.
 When you add or remove rules, those changes are automatically applied to all instances to which you've assigned the security group\.
+For more information, see [Assigning a security group to an instance](#assigning-security-group)\.

 After you launch an instance, you can change its security groups\.
-For more information, see [Changing an Instance's Security Groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#SG_Changing_Group_Membership) in the *Amazon VPC User Guide*\.
+For more information, see [Changing an instance's security group](#changing-security-group)\.

 You can create, view, update, and delete security groups and security group rules using the Amazon EC2 console and the command line tools\.